abennion/userctl/README.md

 A second solution is provided as an [Ansible](https://www.ansible.com/) playbook.
 The code and documentation are [here](ansible).

+Update: The code has been tested against Ubuntu and CentOS, but I plan to implement more subclasses of Users to support additional platforms closely based on Ansible's implementation.

 Both Fabric and Ansible use the [Paramiko](https://github.com/paramiko/paramiko) SSH library.